atosorigin/circuit-notification-bot/README.md

 ## Create a Bot

 Your bot should live in it's own directory.
-The name should start with `circuit-bot-`.
+It should reside in `./bot` and the name should start with `circuit-bot-`.

 Automating this is todo.